ErykMajoch/PolybarOpenVPN/README.md

 ![](Images/connected.png) ![](Images/disconnected.png)

-This module requires `ttf-font-awesome` version `>=3.1.0` for the connection icons.
+This module uses `ttf-font-awesome` version `>=3.1.0` for the connection icons.
 These can be changed to other icons of preference.

 ## Configuration
 There are two ways of configuring OpenVPN to be used with this module: